IT3049C-Lively-FA23/chatting-application-Wilmer19/README.md

 ## Self-Evaluation:

-how many points out of 20 do you deserve on this assignment:
+how many points out of 10 do you deserve on this assignment:
-I deserve a 19/20 because all of my tests passed expect one.
-I'm not sure why the last test says "skipped".
-I didn't know this could happen.
-I always thought I test could either pass or fail.
-I double checked the instructions and my code is working fine.
-I also made frequent commits to GitHub, hosted the webpage on Github Pages, the page loads messages from the server and sends messages to the server.
+I deserve a 12/10 because my user's name is saved to local storage and user's name is retrieved from local storage on page load.
+I also attempted the extra credit.
+I created a "switch color mode" button that switches the body text from white to black.
+I tried to change the rest of the app to black but I was having trouble with the css styling.

 ## Self-Reflection:
 <!-- Write your self-reflection under this line -->
-I really enjoyed this assignment because I learned how to make a chatting application.
-It was really helpful having the emojis help guide me.
+This assignment was challenging because there wasn't an example to look at.
+I tried my best to use the lecture videos to help guide me and figure out the homework.
+I also went to the IT learning center for more help.
+The TA was really helpful and I got a better understanding.

 ### How long it took me to finish this?
-One hour
+Two hours

 ## Discussion Questions:
 1. What does the bootstrap `display-4` class do?